mtkresearch/BreezeApp-engine/docs/play-store/graphics-requirements.md

 - Voiceover: "Supports LLM, ASR, TTS, and more"

 **0:50-0:60** (Call to Action)
-- Show companion apps (BreezeApp, BreezeApp Dot)
+- Show companion apps (BreezeApp or other client apps)
 - Text overlay: "Install BreezeApp to get started"
 - GitHub logo: "Open Source - Apache 2.0"
 - Voiceover: "Download BreezeApp or build your own integration today"